Kamony/rfa/docs/index.md

 **React Form Architect** is an ultimate solution for creating and rendering forms in React.
 Its main focus is to provide users with a tool to define, render and share a form in a browser.

-All in a way that can be done by any non-programming being.
+All in a way that can be done by a non-programming being in a plug and play way without an extensive configuration.

 ## Motivation
-**RFA** was created for naturalists to define the data types of their findings using a form.
+**RFA** was created for scientists to define the data types of their findings using a form.
  Other researchers can then add defined findings by filling out the form.
 All done in a browser without the need of any additional programming work.
 Check out [UniCatDB](https://www.unicatdb.org/) for real-life usage.
+There is the [Tree](tree) form field added especially for scientists for working with tree-structured data.

 Due to the dynamic nature of the solution, **RFA** will also find much wider use in any environment where form needs to be created and/or rendered.